If you’re looking to take your business to the next level and help your products stand out, you can’t afford to ignore the power of product tutorials.

 Over time they grow and scale and require a lot more functionality than they used to.

-But at the beginning, they don’t need all that functionality.
+But in the beginning, they don’t need all that functionality.

 More likely than not, they need only the most basic functionality.